Jim McGlothlin: California Angels

 McGlothlin made his major league debut at age 21 on September 20, 1965, allowing four earned runs in five innings pitched in a 4–2 home loss against the Baltimore Orioles.
+He split the 1966 season between Seattle and Los Angeles, starting 11 games, with a 3–0 record in the American League (AL) that year.

-He was named to the American League All-Star team in 1967, a season in which he tied for the AL lead in shutouts (with six), had a career-high nine complete games and posted a 12–8 record and a 2.96 earned run average.
+He joined the Angels full time in 1967.
+He was named to the American League All-Star Team in 1967, a season in which he tied for the AL lead in shutouts (with six), had a career-high nine complete games and posted a 12–8 record and a 2.96 earned run average.
+He pitched two innings in the All Star Game, giving up only one hit, allowing no runs, and striking out two.
 After having already started in 29 games that season, McGlothlin pitched in relief in the second games of both doubleheaders versus the Detroit Tigers on the final weekend of that season, and was the winning pitcher in the final game, which eliminated the Tigers from the American League pennant race.

 The Angels had been one of five contenders in the 1967 race until a disastrous, mid-August stretch saw them lose 12 out of 15 games and drop from 11/2 games behind to 81/2 lengths out of the league lead.
 They finished 1967 at 84–77, but then slumped to losing marks in both 1968 (67–95) and 1969 (71–91).
 McGlothlin's record suffered with his team's, as he dropped 31 of 49 decisions and posted above-3.00 earned run averages.
 On November 25, 1969, he was included in one of the off-season's high profile interleague trades when the Angels sent him and fellow pitchers Pedro Borbón and Vern Geishert to the Cincinnati Reds for hard-hitting outfielder Alex Johnson and utility infielder Chico Ruiz.